EJSFF/NY/index.md

 ***

 ## New York dairies are increasingly consolidated, with a few large farms responsible for the majority of agriculture's climate impact.
 12% of New York dairies account for nearly 70% of New York's dairy cow population.
 In 2017, only 561 farms in New York state had herd sizes over 200 cows.
-These operations are responsible for the bulk of methane emissions from animal agriculture.
+These large operations produce more manure than can be easily be incorporated into soil, and they are responsible for the bulk of methane emissions from animal agriculture in New York.
+Transitioning away from high density dairies to pasture-based systems can eliminate or reduce the need for manure storage and reduce the climate footrpint of dairy farms (e.g. [Ribeiro-Filho et al. 2020,]](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0234687) [van der Weerden et al. 2018,](https://dx.doi.org/10.3390%2Fani8120234) []())

 <iframe title="NY State Milk Cow Inventory" aria-label="Interactive area chart" id="datawrapper-chart-WxmCn" src="https://datawrapper.dwcdn.net/WxmCn/5/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>